 “Instructors can impart only a fraction of the teaching.
-It is through your own devoted practice that the mysteries of the Art of Peace are brought to life.”
+It is through your own devoted practice that the mysteries of AIKIDO are brought to life.”

 – Morihei Ueshiba